Nikolai Bukharin: Before 1917

 Nikolai Bukharin was born on 27 September (9 October, new style), 1888, in Moscow.
 He was the second son of two schoolteachers, Ivan Gavrilovich Bukharin and Liubov Ivanovna Bukharina.
-According to Nikolai his father did not believe in God and, from the age of four, often asked him to recite poetry for family friends.
+According to Nikolai, his father did not believe in God and, from the age of four, often asked him to recite poetry for family friends.
 His childhood is vividly recounted in his mostly autobiographic novel How It All Began.

 Bukharin's political life began at the age of sixteen, with his lifelong friend Ilya Ehrenburg, when they participated in student activities at Moscow University related to the Russian Revolution of 1905.
 He joined the Russian Social Democratic Labour Party in 1906, and became a member of its Bolshevik faction.
 With Grigori Sokolnikov, Bukharin convened the 1907 national youth conference in Moscow, which was later considered the founding of Komsomol.

 By age twenty, he was a member of the Moscow Committee of the party.
 The committee was widely infiltrated by the Tsarist secret police, the Okhrana.
 As one of its leaders, Bukharin quickly became a person of interest to them.
 During this time, he became closely associated with Valerian Obolensky and Vladimir Smirnov.
 He also met his future first wife, Nadezhda Mikhailovna Lukina, his cousin and the sister of Nikolai Lukin, who was also a member of the party.
 They married in 1911, soon after returning from internal exile.

 In 1911, after a brief imprisonment, Bukharin was exiled to Onega in Arkhangelsk, but he soon escaped to Hanover.
 He stayed in Germany for a year before visiting Kraków (Poland) in 1912 to meet Vladimir Lenin for the first time.
-During the exile, he continued his education and wrote several books that established him in his 20s as a major Bolshevik theorist.
-His work Imperialism and World Economy influenced Lenin, who freely borrowed from it in his larger and better-known work, Imperialism, the Highest Stage of Capitalism.
+During the exile, he continued his education and wrote several books that established him as a major Bolshevik theorist.
+His work Imperialism and World Economy was endorsed by Lenin.
 He and Lenin also often had hot disputes on theoretical issues, as well as Bukharin's closeness with the European Left and his anti-statist tendencies.
 Bukharin developed an interest in the works of Austrian Marxists and heterodox Marxist economic theorists, such as Aleksandr Bogdanov, who did not agree with Lenin.
-Also, while in Vienna in 1913, he helped the Georgian Bolshevik Joseph Stalin write an article "Marxism and the National Question" at Lenin's request.

 In October 1916, while based in New York City, Bukharin edited the newspaper Novy Mir (New World) with Leon Trotsky and Alexandra Kollontai.
 When Trotsky arrived in New York in January 1917, Bukharin was the first of the émigrés to greet him.
 (Trotsky's wife recalled, "with a bear hug and immediately began to tell them about a public library which stayed open late at night and which he proposed to show us at once" dragging the tired Trotskys across town "to admire his great discovery").